wezm/wezm.net/v2/content/posts/2025/chimera-i586/index.md

 <!-- more -->

-As I was working this out as I went, I made a few missteps along the way had to repeat the process a few times (I compiled LLVM _many_ times).
-I'll mostly leave those out, and describe the process that I ended up doing.
+As I was working this out as I went, I made a few missteps along the way and had to repeat the process a few times (I compiled LLVM _many_ times).
+I'll mostly leave those missteps out, and describe the process that ended up working.

 All of this work was completed on my Arch Linux system.
 Since the Chimera tooling does everything in a sandbox, this works fine.
 These are the steps